Invisalign - Grand Prairie, TX

 Does It Hurt to Wear Invisalign Aligners?

-While Invisalign does place a gentle pressure on your teeth, most patients do not feel it.
+While Invisalign does place gentle pressure on your teeth, most patients do not feel it.
 However, you may experience some soreness when you first begin treatment, or when you switch to a new set of aligners in the series.
 This discomfort should fade within a few days and should never result in outright pain.
 Over-the-counter pain relievers like acetaminophen can help until then.

 How Long Does Invisalign Treatment Take?